The Richmond News Leader: History

 The News Leader began in nearby Manchester, Virginia, where it was founded as The Leader by J. F. Bradley and Ben P. Owen, Jr. in 1888.
 It was purchased in 1896 by Richmond newspaper publisher Joseph Bryan, who re-launched the paper on November 30 as The Evening Leader.
 On January 26, 1903, The Evening Leader merged with The Richmond News, which Harvey L. Wilson had founded in 1899 and John L. Williams had bought in 1900, to form The Richmond News Leader, owned by Williams.
 On the same day, Bryan's The Times and Williams' The Richmond Dispatch merged to become the Richmond Times-Dispatch, owned by Bryan.
 Bryan died in 1908, shortly after buying the News Leader from Williams, and left both papers to his son John Stewart Bryan.

 Both newspapers, the two primary sources of news in Richmond and the main competitors of each other, were owned and published by Stewart Bryan until 1914, when he sold the Times-Dispatch to three families, including that of Norfolk newspaperman Samuel L. Slover, publisher of The Virginian-Pilot and the Norfolk Ledger-Dispatch.
 In 1940, Stewart Bryan repurchased the Times-Dispatch, forming the corporation Richmond Newspapers Inc., which became a subsidiary of the newly formed Media General in 1969.
 Stewart Bryan died in 1944, leaving Richmond Newspapers Inc. to his son, David Tennant Bryan, who served as publisher of both papers until 1978, when his son John Stewart Bryan III took over.
 Tennant Bryan remained as chairman, president and CEO of Media General until his son succeeded him in 1990.
 Tennant Bryan died in 1998.

 Support for segregation

 During the Civil Rights Movement, the News Leader editorial page, like that of the Times-Dispatch, took a strong segregationist stance.
 Years after his tenure at the paper, Kilpatrick wrote that he had been an "ardent segregationist", reflecting his views in his News Leader editorials, but had since renounced segregation.
 In his memoirs, Mudd recalled that News Leader reporters were often told to identify local white ministers with the formal prefix "The Reverend", but local black ministers were simply to be called "Reverend."
-Dr. Maurice Duke, a professor at Virginia Commonwealth University, claimed that the News Leader remained "pro-Confederacy" into the 1970s, while Raymond H. Boone, publisher of the black-oriented Richmond Free Press, blamed the News Leader for racial divisions in the city.
+Maurice Duke, a professor at Virginia Commonwealth University, claimed that the News Leader remained "pro-Confederacy" into the 1970s, while Raymond H. Boone, publisher of the black-oriented Richmond Free Press, blamed the News Leader for racial divisions in the city.